All proceeds benefit the Marjorie K. Unterberg School of Nursing and Health Studies Scholarship Fund!

 Criteria for successful completion, participants must attend the entire program and complete a program evaluation.
 Speakers, presenters and faculty members have declared that they have nothing to disclose.
 There is no commercial support for this activity.

 The Marjorie K. Unterberg School of Nursing and Health Studies at Monmouth University is an approved provider of continuing nursing education by the New Jersey State Nurses Association, an accredited approver, by the American Nurses Credentialing Center’s Commission on Accreditation.
 Provider number: P242-9/2019.

 CEs provided by the Monmouth University School of Social Work are in accordance with New Jersey Administrative Code 13:44G and are recognized by the NJ Board of Social Work Examiners.

-Application for CHES (entry-level) / MCHES (advanced-level) Category I continuing education contact hours (CECH) has been made to the National Commission for Health Education Credentialing, Inc. (NCHEC).
+CHES (entry-level) / MCHES (advanced-level) Category I continuing education contact hours (CECH) has been approved by the National Commission for Health Education Credentialing, Inc. (NCHEC)